-- () Crowdfunding activities are governed by Policy and Administrative Guideline 6605. - () Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds. - () Students may not participate in a fund-raising activity for a group in which they are not members without the approval of the students' counselor. - () Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - () Students may not engage in house-to-house canvassing for any fundraising activity unless prior authorization is given by the Principal. - () Students may not participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the Principal.
+- () Crowdfunding activities are governed by Policy and Administrative Guideline 6605. - () Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds.

+- () Students may not participate in a fund-raising activity for a group in which they are not members without the approval of the students' counselor. - () Students may not participate in fund-raising activities off school property without proper supervision by approved staff or other adults. - () Students may not engage in house-to-house canvassing for any fundraising activity. - () Students may not participate in a fund-raising activity conducted by a parent group, booster club, or community organization on school property without the approval of the Principal.